 Our Club has programs and resources to develop players (2017-2005 age groups) for the 2023-24 season at every level.
 We have playing opportunities whether you are interested in playing locally, high school, college, regionally, nationally, or professionally.

-Santa Barbara SC’s competitive club team formation for boys and girls age groups will be conducted as open evaluations for ALL NEW PLAYERS (2017-2005 age groups) for the 2023-24 season within the teams existing practices during the months February & March (2017 to 2009) and April & May (2008 to 2005)
+Santa Barbara SC’s competitive club team formation for boys and girls age groups will be conducted as open evaluations for ALL NEW PLAYERS (2017-2005 age groups) for the 2023-24 season within the teams existing practices during the month of August (Rounding Out Rosters.)

 How do I register for evaluations?